kevinbdsouza/ForestEnergyBalance/README.md

 probabilities), enabling Monte Carlo style analyses rather than relying on single deterministic values.

+One such parameter is `T_daily_noise_std`, which sets the standard deviation (K) for daily stochastic temperature forcing.
+A suggested range of 1–2 K captures typical day-to-day variability.

 ## Installation

 This project uses Python.
 We recommend using `uv` to manage dependencies in a virtual environment.